robinzng/whereimreallyfrom/exampleSite/content/english/content_warnings/_index.md

 ---
 title: "Content Warnings"
-description: "**Out of respect for everyone’s personal experiences, as well as to maintain an orderly archive, we ask that you tag your works appropriately.
-To help you come up with tags, we have created a (non-exhaustive) list of our own:**" subtitle : ""
+description: ""
+subtitle : ""
 draft: false
 bg_image: "images/slider-bg2.jpg"
 ---

+**Out of respect for everyone’s personal experiences, as well as to maintain an orderly archive, we ask that you tag your works appropriately.
+To help you come up with tags, we have created a (non-exhaustive) list of our own:**

 **Graphic Trauma**
 - War